GET FUNDED—We Can Show You 8 Steps to Build Business Credit with Your EIN Not Linked to Your Personal Credit

 If this is so, then you can go ahead.

-Ask your neighborhood financial institution about getting business checking and various other accounts.
+Ask your neighborhood bank about getting business checking and various other accounts.
 If you have been a reliable client on the personal side of things, and you can show your company is paying its bills punctually, then your financial institution is going to be a lot happier loaning to your business.

-These are really any invoices which are the straightforward obligation of your small business.
+These are really any invoices which are the direct obligation of your small business.
 These include everything from Wi-Fi in your company’s name to the lease or a mortgage for your office space.
 Your small business could pay a cellular carrier or maybe the oil or gas bill, if that is appropriate.
 Your business will notice credit scores increase as you pay the bills in a timely manner.